Advertisement

 Bonefish are masters of camouflage, so spotting them is part of the challenge.
 Alex Suescun

-Five bonefish species are recognized, but only three are known to reach double-digit weights: the Roundjaw and Sharpjaw (both frequently labeled simply as Indo-Pacific bonefish), which occur in Hawaii, Australia, Seychelle Islands and other warm regions of the Pacific and Indian oceans; and Albula vulpes, the vastly more popular species that inhabits the western Atlantic and the Caribbean.
+Five bonefish species are recognized, but only three are known to reach double-digit weights: the roundjaw and sharpjaw (both frequently labeled simply as Indo-Pacific bonefish), which occur in Hawaii, Australia, Seychelle Islands and other warm regions of the Pacific and Indian oceans; and Albula vulpes, the vastly more popular species, probably due to accessibility, that inhabits the western Atlantic and the Caribbean.

-Bonefish use their inferior mouth and conical nose to root up prey, and granular teeth in the tongue, upper jaw and throat to grind mollusks and crustaceans.
-However, the fish’s diet also includes invertebrates and small finfish, and bones adjust their foraging tactics accordingly.
-Still, bones spend more time sifting for morsels in grass, sand or mud flats, often shallow enough for their tail and dorsal to protrude above the surface.
-Stealth and accurate casting are rewarded with blazing runs (they’re known to reach 30 mph) that multiply in length and number according to the specimen’s size, which can be substantial in parts of the Bahamas and in South Florida, where the current IGFA All-tackle World Record was set at 16 pounds even.
+Bones spend most of their time sifting for morsels in grass, sand or mud flats, often shallow enough for their tail and dorsal to protrude above the surface.
+Stealth and accurate casting are rewarded with blazing runs that multiply in length and number according to the specimen’s size, which can be substantial in parts of the Bahamas and in South Florida, where the current IGFA All-tackle World Record was set at 16 pounds even.

 Striped bass are commonly known as stripers.